Pablo-Ivan/pablo-ivan.github.io/README.md

 # Pablo Ivan G. Soto
-A website to showcase my projects.
+A website to showcase my dev. projects.
 The stack:
 * AngularJS for the binding and the localStorage.
 * jQuery for appending the chat section.